algorithms-in-action/algorithms-in-action.github.io/CONTRIBUTING.md

 ## Directory structure

-AiA is purely frontend code written in React.
+AIA is purely frontend code written in React.

 The most important directories: